|for over 26 years.|

 Virginia Department of Criminal Justice Services (DCJS) (16.75 hours)

-No approval required for Alabama, Florida, Louisiana, Maine, Massachusetts, Michigan,
+No approval required for Alabama, Colorado, Florida, Louisiana, Maine, Massachusetts,

-Missouri, New Hampshire, North Carolina, Ohio, Utah, Vermont, & Wisconsin.
+New Hampshire, New York, North Carolina, Ohio, Utah, Vermont, & Wisconsin.

 Other State POST Boards have accepted this training without requiring specific